machinetranslate/machinetranslate.org/events/wmt21.md

 | German→French | 87.9 | 0.160 | `Online-B`|

 #### Hindi to/from Bengali and Zulu to/from Xhosa
-> *Systems ordered by DA score z-score; systems within a cluster are considered tied; lines indicate clusters according to Wilcoxon rank-sum test p < 0.05*
+> *Systems ordered by Direct Assessment score z-score; systems within a cluster are considered tied; lines indicate clusters according to Wilcoxon rank-sum test p < 0.05*

 | Language pair | Average score | Average z-score (standard score) | System |
 | --- | --- | --- | --- |